 Reasons For Unsuccessful Breeding

 - The most common reason for unsuccessful breeding is temperature.
-If the temperature of the water isn’t in the ideal range, then the success rate of the breeding will dive low.
-So, if your shrimps have got pregnant, first make sure the temperature is in the right range.
+If the water temperature isn’t in the ideal range, the success rate of the breeding will dive low.
+So, if your shrimp have gotten pregnant, first make sure the temperature is in the right range.

-- If you want to get the correct temperature reading of your shrimp tank, I’ll highly suggest this digital aquarium thermometer.
+- If you want to get the correct temperature reading for your shrimp tank, I highly suggest this digital aquarium thermometer.
 It is cheap yet very reliable!
-It will show you the temperature in digital reading so that you know exactly what is going on in the tank!
+It will show you the temperature in digital readings so that you know exactly what is going on in the tank!

 - Have you checked the water parameters?
 Get a decent water test kit and check the water parameters.
-See the nitrite, nitrate, ammonia level.
-Also keep an eye on the GH, KH, TDS, and pH of the water.
+See the nitrite, nitrate, and ammonia levels.
+Also, keep an eye on the GH, KH, TDS, and pH of the water.
 I have already discussed the ideal range of these parameters above.

 - Check the filtration.
-Poor filtration leads to poor water quality, which results in a poor success rate of the breeding.
-Get a decent filter if you don’t yet have so in the shrimp tank.
+Poor filtration leads to poor water quality, which results in a low breeding success rate.
+Get a decent filter if you don’t yet have one in the shrimp tank.

 Cherry Shrimp Diseases & Prevention